utdata/rwdir/04-import.Rmd

 What you get in return is information about that function.
 Any function loaded into RStudio also comes with these help files.
 The documentation style might look foreign at first, but you'll get used to reading them.

-If we look throug this one, we can see there is a `skip = x` option we can add to our import to skip lines.
+If we look through this one, we can see there is a `skip = x` option we can add to our import to skip lines.

 - Modify the import line to this and then rerun the entire chunk with *Cmd+shift+Return*: